 5.1 A cookie is a small piece of information that is placed on your computer when you visit certain websites.
 The cookies placed by the servers hosting our websites are readable only by us, and cookies cannot access, read or modify any other data on an electric device, nor does it capture any data which allows us to identify you individually.
 All web-browsers offer the option to refuse any cookie, and if you refuse our cookie then we do not gather any information on that visitor.

-5.2 Should you wish to disable the cookies associated with these technologies, you may do so by changing the setting on your browser.
-However, you may not be able to enter certain part(s) of our website.
+5.2 Should you wish to disable the cookies associated with these browsers, you may do so by changing the setting on your browser.
+However, you may not be able to enter certain part(s) of our websites.

 6. Data Security

-6.1 The IPOS Group will take reasonable efforts to protect Personal Data in our possession or our control by making reasonable security arrangements to prevent unauthorised access, collection, use, disclosure, copying, modification, disposal or similar risks.
-However, we cannot completely guarantee the security of any Personal Data we may have collected from or about you, or that for example no harmful code will enter our websites (for example viruses, bugs, trojan horses, spyware or adware).
-You should be aware of the risks associated with using websites.
+6.1 IPOS will take reasonable efforts to protect Personal Data in our possession or our control by making reasonable security arrangements to prevent unauthorised access, collection, use, disclosure, copying, modification, disposal or similar risks.
+However, we cannot completely guarantee the security of any Personal Data we may have collected from or about you, or that for example no harmful code will enter our websites, applications, and digital services (for example viruses, bugs, trojan horses, spyware or adware).
+You should be aware of the risks associated with using websites, applications, and digital services.

-6.2 While we strive to protect your Personal Data, we cannot ensure the security of the information you transmit to us via the Internet or when you use our online portals, and we urge you to take every precaution to protect your Personal Data when you are on the Internet.
+6.2 While we strive to protect your Personal Data, we cannot ensure the security of the information you transmit to us via the Internet, when you browse our websites, or use our applications and/or digital services, and the method of electronic storage.
+We urge you to take every precaution to protect your Personal Data when you are on the Internet, when you browse our websites, or use our applications and/or digital services.
 We recommend that you change your passwords often, use a combination of letters and numbers, and ensure that you use a secure browser.

 6.3 If applicable, you undertake to keep your username and password secure and confidential and shall not disclose or permit it to be disclosed to any unauthorised person, and to inform us as soon as reasonably practicable if you know or suspect that someone else knows your username and password or believe the confidentiality of your username and password has been lost, stolen or compromised in any way or that actual or possible unauthorised transactions have taken place.
 We are not liable for any damages resulting from any security breaches, on unauthorised and/or fraudulent use of your username and password.